postgres-ai/docs/blog/20211029-how-partial-and-covering-indexes-affect-update-performance-in-postgresql.md

 - It is well-known that any new index created slightly slows down write operations (UPDATEs, DELETEs, INSERTs) – but that degradation is usually much smaller than that one we observed here (in fact, without any additional index, we had even slightly lower TPS for the UPDATE queries than for the case with 1-column index: 46k vs. 48k).
 - The covering index turned out to be significantly bigger than the 2-column one: 30 MiB vs. 21 MiB.
 This is because btree deduplication [added in Postgres 13](https://www.postgresql.org/docs/13/btree-implementation.html#BTREE-DEDUPLICATION) is not implemented for covering indexes (for Postgres 11, the index size will be the same).

 You might have additional interesting thoughts.
 I would love to hear them!
-Ping me in Twitte to discuss it: [@samokhvalov](https://twitter.com/samokhvalov).
+Ping me in Twitter to discuss it: [@samokhvalov](https://twitter.com/samokhvalov).

 ## Holistic approach: performance regression testing in CI/CD pipelines
 How would we avoid similar problems when making database changes?
 We live in the era of very advanced CI/CD tools and methodologies, so a reasonable answer here would be "let's have some set of tests that will help us detect and prevent performance degradation".